idesis-gmbh/png2icons/README.md

     RESIZE_HERMITE = 4;
     ```

-- The boolean parameter `printInfo` enables/disables logging of info strings to
-  the console during processing.
-Please note that you cannot turn off some of
-  the warnings or error messages.

-When using PNG for the icons `numOfColors` controls the reduction of colors in
+- When using PNG for the icons `numOfColors` controls the reduction of colors in
   the compressed output.
 A value of `0` retains all colors from `input` (lossless),
-a value greater than 0 reduces the colors to the given number.
-This can lead to
+  a value greater than `0` reduces the colors to the given number (per color channel,
-much smaller files.
+  so `256` is the maximum value).
+This can lead to much smaller files.
+Please note:
+  `numOfColors` is ignored if `usePNG` is set to `false` (`createICO`).

+If the boolean parameter `usePNG` for `createICO` is set to `true` this function
+will use PNG for each icon in the created ICO file, otherwise Windows bitmaps will
+be used.
+Please note that PNG in ICO files may lead to problems in Windows versions
+older than Vista.

+With `setLogger` you can supply your own logging function.
+The logging function
+(`logFnc`) must accept the same parameters like `console.log`, so you could use
+that in simple cases, e. g. `setLogger(console.log)`.
+No logging function is set
+by default.

 The return value is `null` in case of an error, otherwise a buffer which contains
 the binary data of the generated ICNS/ICO file is returned.
 You could use, for
 example, `fs.writeFileSync` to save it as a file.

-Example:
+**Example:**

 ```javascript
 var png2icons = require("png2icons");